Fruit and Nut

 Vitamin C 26 mg (considerably more than in most apples)

-Named varieties of the Spanish Chestnut (Castanea sativa) are suitable for growing in the south, midlands and east of Ireland, and in favourable locations elsewhere.
+Named varieties of the sweet chestnut (Castanea sativa) are suitable for growing in the south, midlands and east of Ireland, and in favourable locations elsewhere.
 Viable nuts recently found under mature trees growing near Westport, Co.
-Mayo, confirms that Spanish chestnuts have the potential to do well in the west of Ireland, as well as in the drier south and east.
+Mayo, confirms that sweet chestnuts have the potential to do well in the west of Ireland, as well as in the drier south and east.

 The named varieties - the products of hundreds of years of careful selection by growers - perform significantly better than either Castanea sativa grown from chestnuts or unnamed varieties of Castanea sativa obtained through conventional tree nurseries, and will begin cropping at a young age.
 Although Castanea sativa grown from seed will grow into a fine tree in Ireland, flowering does not usually commence for 15-20 years.
 Trees grown from randomly selected seed are unlikely to set fruit in Ireland on a regular basis.